abstracta/jmeter-java-dsl/docs/guide/README.md

 Check [JMeter documentation](https://jmeter.apache.org/usermanual/component_reference.html#HTTP_Request) for additional details on downloaded embedded resources.

 ::: tip
-You can use `downloadEmbeddedResourcesNotMatching(urlRegex)` method if you need to ignore some embedded resources requests.
-For example, when such requests are to the system under test.
+You can use `downloadEmbeddedResourcesNotMatching(urlRegex)` and `downloadEmbeddedResourcesMatching(urlRegex)` methods if you need to ignore, or only download, some embedded resources requests.
+For example, when some requests are not related to the system under test.
 :::

 ::: warning